ingmarh/scroll-shadow-element/README.md

 </details>

 ## Configuration

-Use CSS Custom Properties to change the appearance.
+You can change the default appearance with CSS:

 ```css
 /* Default configuration */